87tana/SemanticSegmentation-in-Medical-Imaging/README.md

     subset: This column indicates the subset of the dataset to which each image belongs (e.g., train, valid, test).
 It's useful for partitioning the data for training, validation, and testing purposes.

 ## The UNet Architecture

+- The U-Net is designed for semantic segmentation